How to Become a Nurse

 - 1.7 million nurses work in hospitals

 And these jobs aren't going anywhere.
-According to BLS data, nursing jobs are projected to grow 7% from 2019 to 2029 - faster than the national average for all occupations.
-In 2019, the median annual wage for registered nurses was $73,300.
+According to BLS data, nursing jobs are projected to grow 9% from 2020 to 2030 - much faster than the national average for all occupations.
+In 2020, the median annual wage for registered nurses was $75,330.

 As the healthcare industry continues to grow, skilled nurses are in high demand.
 No matter where you work, you'll play a critical role in patient care, often acting as the face of the system and providing key communication to patients and their families.

-Now that you have a better understanding of the nursing field and the types of jobs available to nursing school graduates, it’s time to break down exactly how to become a nurse - from the education you’ll need to get your nursing license to the things you can do to stand out in the field.
+Now that you have a better understanding of the nursing field and the types of jobs available to nursing school graduates, it’s time to break down exactly how to become a nurse - from the education you’ll need to get your nursing degree or license, to the things you can do to stand out in the field.

 Step One: Determine Your Nursing Goals